What Is American IPA & Where Did This Pale Ale Come From?

 The new style of American pale ales, sometimes referred to as APAs, grew out of the American craft brewery revolution in the late 1970s.
 This movement was pioneered by San Francisco-based Anchor Brewing and their former owner Fritz Maytag, who visited a number of English breweries in the mid 70s to learn more about pale ales.

 The main distinguishing factor between American pale ales and British pale ales is the brewing ingredients used – in particular the type of hops.
+American pale ales tend to be vegan friendly kegged beer.

 In the late 70s and early 80s, American craft brewers decided to experiment with the classic British pale ale recipe by using locally grown US hops.
 Thanks to the unique flavour profiles of the north-westerly grown US hops, a distinctive style of pale ale was created.